JODI STEYER | ASSOCIATE HEAD COACH

 The Mansfield, Ohio, native was inducted into the Toledo Athletics Hall of Fame in 2000 and the Mansfield Senior Hall of Fame in 2003.
 Schaben, who married Scott in 2007, has a daughter (Jasmine).

-Billy Fennelly is in his fifth season as an assistant coach after spending two seasons as the director of player development for Iowa State women's basketball.
+Billy Fennelly is in his sixth season as an assistant coach after spending two seasons as the director of player development for Iowa State women's basketball.